cournape/Bento/doc/source/faq.rst

       dealing with setuptools in numpy.distutils extensions has been a constant source of bugs).
     - Customizing compilation flags, and more generally some tools involved in compilation is way too complicated.
-Again, using classes for compilers and linkers does not make much sense, as inheritence as an extending mechanism does not work well in this situation either.
-It also makes adding new tools in the chain quite difficult.
+For example, adding a new tool in the build chain requires rewriting the build command - this is insane.
     - Improving distutils to handle dependencies automatically (rebuild only the necessary .c files) is difficult because of the way distutils is designed (build split across different commands, which may be